• Skip to main content

 • 1 ½ cups all-purpose flour

-• Confectioner’s sugar - to dust cake with
+• Confectioner’s sugar - to dust the cake with

 Instructions

-• Whisk together the yogurt, canola oil, sugar, eggs, and vanilla.
+• Whisk together the yogurt, canola oil, sugar, eggs, and vanilla in a large bowl.

-• Mix the baking powder with the flour.
+• Mix the baking powder with the flour in a separate bowl.
 Add directly into the wet ingredients and stir just until there are no more lumps.

 • Place a small baking rack into the bottom of the electric skillet.